Societe Generale Ghana

-Societe Generale Ghana Limited (SG) is a bank that is based in Ghana, previously known as Société Générale - Social Security Bank (SG-SSB).
-The bank is part of the Société Générale banking group.
+Societe Generale Ghana Limited (SG) is a bank based in Ghana, previously known as Société Générale - Social Security Bank (SG-SSB).
+It is part of the Société Générale banking group.
 The bank is based in Accra and its stock is listed on the Ghana Stock Exchange.
 It is a component of the GSE All-Share Index.
-According to its website it is the 7th largest bank in Ghana and has 45 networked branches in Ghana.
+According to its website, it is the 7th largest bank in Ghana and has 45 networked branches in Ghana.

 History

-SG began in 1975 as "Security Guarantee Trust Limited" and the following year changed its name to "Social Security Bank Limited", or "SSB".
-In 1994, SSB merged with the "National Savings and Credit Bank", under a World Bank program.
-The next year, the Ghanaian government divested its 21% share of the bank and it was converted to a public limited liability company and subsequently listed on the Ghana Stock Exchange.
-In 2004, the bank rebranded as SG-SSB after Societe Generale acquired a 51% controlling interest in the institution. and in 2013 rebranded as SG to conform with the wider Société Générale group name.
+SG began in 1975 as Security Guarantee Trust Limited and the following year changed its name to Social Security Bank Limited, or SSB.
+In 1994, SSB merged with the National Savings and Credit Bank, under a World Bank program.
+The next year, the Ghanaian government divested its 21% share of the bank, and it was converted to a public limited liability company and subsequently listed on the Ghana Stock Exchange.
+In 2004, the bank rebranded as SG-SSB after Societe Generale acquired a 51% controlling interest in the institution.
+In 2013 it rebranded as SG to conform with the wider Société Générale group name.